Title IV, Part A — Student Support and Academic Enrichment

 • are only required to focus on one of the 3 Title IV, Part A, content areas: 1) well-rounded education, 2) safe and healthy students, and 3) effective use of technology.

-5. LEAs may not use more than 15 percent of the portion of funds identified for the effective use of technology to purchase technology infrastructure, regardless of LEA allocation amount.
+5. School Systems may not use more than 15 percent of the portion of funds identified for the effective use of technology to purchase technology infrastructure, regardless of LEA allocation amount.

-7. Additional LEA program are in the TEA ESSA Consolidated Federal Grant Application, Title IV, Part A, Subpart 1, Program Guidelines and the ESSA Title IV, Part A, Subpart 1, Program-Specific Provisions and Assurances.
+6. Additional School System program requirements and assurances are in the TEA ESSA Consolidated Federal Grant Application, Program Guidelines, and the ESSA Program-Specific Provisions and Assurances documents.

-Statewide Title IV, Part A Use of Funds Data
+Statewide Title IV, Part A Data for Public Reporting

 Section 4104(a)(2) requires public reporting on how funds made available under this subpart are being expended by local educational agencies.